 Our experts are familiar with this type of litigation and they will help you address the situation for free.
-We will provide you with actionable intelligence, legal assistance and much more.
+We will provide you with actionable intelligence, legal assistance, and much more.
 Note that we never charge a penny for our services.

 What happened with the Sterling First Scam is heartbreaking.
-The incident shows the dangerous present in the financial system as a whole.
+The incident shows the dangers present in the financial system as a whole.
 While intervention from authorities might address this issue, it won’t stop other firms from doing a similar crime.